onflow/hybrid-custody-scaffold/README.md

 For concrete examples of each, see [`AllowlistFilter`](./cadence/contracts/hybrid-custody/CapabilityFilter.cdc) and [`NFTCollectionPublicFactory`](./cadence/contracts/hybrid-custody/factories/NFTCollectionPublicFactory.cdc)

-To learn more about all these components, see the [Account Model section](https://developers.flow.com/concepts/hybrid-custody/guides/account-model) of the full docs.
+> :information_source: To learn more about all these components, see the [Account Model section](https://developers.flow.com/concepts/hybrid-custody/guides/account-model) of the full docs.

 Before linking the `child` & `parent` accounts, we'll need to first configure the `CapabilityFilter` and `CapabilityFactory` resources.
-We'll configure an `AllowAllFilter`, but consider `AllowlistFilter` and `DenylistFilter`
-- or define your own - if you'd like to enforce restrictions on allowable Types.
+We'll configure an `AllowAllFilter`, but consider `AllowlistFilter` and `DenylistFilter`(or define your own) if you'd like to enforce restrictions on allowable Types.

 ```sh
 flow transactions send cadence/transactions/filter/setup_allow_all.cdc --signer dev